Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

 \section{Unit-Invariant Singular Values}

 In this section we review the construction of various scaling invariants of matrices discussed in \cite{uhlmann-main2}.
-We call them left unit-invariant, right unit-invariant, and (full) unit-invariant singular values, and denote respectively LUI-, RUI-, and BUI-singular values.
-These invariants will play the key role in the construction of entropy measures introduced in next sections.
-In the following subsections we collect definitions of unit-invariant singular values, provide their geometric interpretation, and present explicit results for two-dimensional spaces.
+We call them left unit-invariant, right unit-invariant, and bi-unit-invariant singular values, and denote respectively LUI-, RUI-, and BUI-singular values.
+These invariants will play the key role in the construction of entropy measures introduced in the next sections.
+In the following subsections we collect definitions of unit-invariant singular values, provide their geometric interpretation, present explicit results for $2\times2$ matrices, and derive their distributional behaviour for Gaussian ensembles.